scalameta/metals/docs/new-editor.md

   recommended to allow end-users to easily configure the version of the metals server.

-Note: we recommend to implement the scalafmt.onSave: Boolean setting only if the editor doesn't already have a more general mechanism for hanlding formatting on save.
-For example, thi setting is not included in the Visual Studio Code extension, becuase that particular editor has a dedicated API for it.
+Note: we recommend to implement the `scalafmt.onSave: Boolean` setting only if the editor does not already have a more general mechanism for handling formatting on save.
+For example, this setting is not included in the VS Code extension because that particular editor has a dedicated API for it.

 ## Commands